 - The Tigger Movie: Done with TMS (Telecom unit), Tama and other studios.

-Notable animators in the Australian unit include Bob Baxter, Kevin Peaty, Lianne Hughes, Andrew Collins, Ian Harrowell, Alexs Stadermann, Pieter Lommerse, Ryan O'Loughlin, Bernard Derriman, Robert Mason and Lily Dell.
+Notable animators in the Australian unit include Bob Baxter, Adam Murphy, Kevin Peaty, Lianne Hughes, Andrew Collins, Ian Harrowell, Alexs Stadermann, Pieter Lommerse, Ryan O'Loughlin, Bernard Derriman, Robert Mason and Lily Dell.

 Productions by Disney Australia:

 - 101 Dalmatians: The Series - 7 episodes.
 List

 - Adventures of the Gummi Bears - 8 episodes from the Sixth Season.
 List: A Gummi's Work Is Never Done, Tuxford's Turnaround, Patchwork Gummi, Queen of the Carpies, Rocking Chair Bear, May the Best Princess Win, The Rite Stuff and the first half of the King Igthorn two-parter.

 - Aladdin and the King of Thieves - Done with Disney Japan.